15 Best Research Opportunities for High School Students in California

 Eligibility: Juniors or seniors.
 At least 16 years old when the program begins.
 No grade requirement.

-This 2-week intensive course is geared towards providing high school students with knowledge of and exposure to basic and advanced cardiothoracic surgery and technical skills (e.g., knot tying, dissection, suturing, coronary artery bypass graft, and cardiac valve replacement).
+This 2-week course is geared towards providing high school students with exposure to basic and advanced cardiothoracic surgery and technical skills (e.g., knot tying, dissection, suturing, coronary artery bypass graft, and cardiac valve replacement).

 Subject areas: Chemistry, biochemical chemistry, material science, and related fields

-Location: UC Berkeley campus (Berkeley, CA) for 4 weeks on site internship (living on campus).
+Location: UC Berkeley campus (Berkeley, CA) for a four-week on-site internship.
 This is following a 9-month remote coaching.

 Program selectivity: High

 Eligibility: Rising students entering grades 9-12.
 Good to have taken general or AP chemistry.
-Successful applicants will be among the top 10% of their respective class and must demonstrate maturity, motivation, and excellent communication skills.
+Successful applicants will be among the top 10% of their respective classes.

-This one-year program exposes students to hands-on research experience through group meetings, research seminars and data analysis.
+This one-year program exposes students to research through group meetings, research seminars, and data analysis.

 Subject areas: Multidisciplinary (For example, music, sociology, engineering, or creative writing)